Effective interest rate

-The effective interest rate (EIR), effective annual interest rate, annual equivalent rate (AER) or simply effective rate is the percentage of interest on a loan or financial product if compound interest accumulates over a year during which no payments are made.
+The effective interest rate (EIR), effective annual interest rate (EAR), annual equivalent rate (AER) or simply effective rate is the percentage of interest on a loan or financial product if compound interest accumulates in periods different than a year.
 It is the compound interest payable annually in arrears, based on the nominal interest rate.
-It is used to compare the interest rates between loans with different compounding periods, such as weekly, monthly, half-yearly or yearly.
+It is used to compare the interest rates between loans with different compounding periods.
+In a situation where a 10% interest rate is compounded annually, its effective interest rate would also be 10%.